 Step-6: The cooled air is distributed by the ducts to the house, thus cooling the interior of the home.

-Step-7: The now warm gas in the pipes is sent to the outside box where the process starts again.
+Step-7: The gas in the pipes warms up and is sent to the outside box where the process starts again.

 This, very simply, is how an Air Conditioner Cools the air in a home.

-Now, there are a lot of very technical things going on in this process including electrical and electronic sensors, and controls as well as gas Compressors, cooling coils, etc.
+Now, there are a lot of very technical things going on in this process including electrical and electronic sensors, and controllers as well as gas Compressors, cooling coils, etc.

 But, for the layman, this explanation should suffice for understanding how an Air conditioner actually works..

 If I still haven't lost you, consider a few things that you, the resident needs to know.